-I joined the LTS community three years ago when I transitioned back to full-time high school science teaching.
 I started my teaching career in 1995 after completing a Master’s Degree in Secondary Chemistry Education from East Stroudsburg University in Pennsylvania.
 My bachelor’s degree is in Chemistry from Bloomsburg University.
 After teaching for five years in Pennsylvania, I married my husband Dan and we were both hired as science teachers in southeastern Vermont.
 We lived in Putney, VT and I taught for a year in Wilmington, VT.
 After a rough winter of commuting over snowy mountains, we moved to Arlington and were both hired at Mt.
 Anthony Union High School in the science department.
 I taught at Mt.
-Anthony for six years and during that time I had my two wonderful daughters, Laura (11) and Mara (8).
+Anthony for six years and during that time I had my two wonderful daughters, Laura and Mara.
 In 2006, I decided to go back to school full-time to pursue a doctorate in Curriculum and Instruction in Science Education, which I completed in 2011 from the University at Albany.
-I spent two years teaching at the college level in the education department, both at the University at Albany and Castleton State University.
+I spent two years teaching at the college level in the education department, both at the University at Albany and Castleton University.
 I found myself missing the energy of the high school setting and set out to locate a position in a school with a progressive teaching philosophy, which is what I have found at LTS.
-I have enjoyed my three years here so far and look forward to continuing to grow as an educator here in the future!